Luddendorf/kt-tool/README.md

 The implementation is in the files index.html, index.js, main.css.
 I performed the task through debugging.
 To start, you just need to open index.html in the tool and open it in the browser there.

+I get the weather information from southern Sudan.

 ![alt text](first.png)

 ![alt text](Second.png)